samuelkuzmic/original-google-docs/README.md

-download the file over there (it will say download the og google docs)-->
+download the file over there (it will say download the original google docs)-->

 or